ariel-fu/os/lab/memory.md

 The kernel must allocate and free physical memory at run-time for page tables, process user memory, kernel stacks, and pipe buffers. xk allocates and frees whole 4096-byte pages at a time.
 It keeps track of which pages are free by using a bitmap style available field in each core map entry.
 Each core map entry represents the state of a physical memory page, similar to a `vpage_info` for the vspace.
-Allocation consists of setting the `availiable` bit to 0 (in `kernel/kalloc.c`) flag in the core map; freeing consists of changing the `available` bit.
+Allocation consists of setting the `available` bit to 0 (in `kernel/kalloc.c`) flag in the core map; freeing consists of changing the `available` bit.

 There is a bootstrap problem: all of physical memory must be mapped in order for the allocator to initialize the free list, but creating a page table with those mappings involves allocating page-table pages. xk solves this problem by allocating the static core map when xk starts initialization (see `mem_init` in `kernel/main.c`).